shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/troubleshooting/3dsmax-crashes-on-startup.md

 lang: en
 ---

-# Why does 3ds Max crash on startup when using Shotgun Toolkit?
+# Why does 3ds Max crash on startup when using {% include product %} Toolkit?

-When launching 3ds Max from Shotgun Desktop or the Shotgun website, it is possible that 3ds Max will freeze, leaving you with a frozen white dialog, or the following message will appear:
+When launching 3ds Max from {% include product %} Desktop or the {% include product %} website, it is possible that 3ds Max will freeze, leaving you with a frozen white dialog, or the following message will appear:

     Microsoft Visual C++ Runtime Library (Not Responding) Runtime Error!